OmniTrace Privacy Notice

 No sensitive Personal Data is collected regarding any EU Data Subject.
 Sensitive data includes race or ethnic origin, political opinions, religious beliefs, trade union memberships, mental health, physical health, sexual life, commission of any offense, commission of any alleged offense and genetic information.

 What legal basis do we have for processing your Personal Data?

 If you contact OmniTrace by completing our online form on our website or request OmniTrace’s assistance via other means, OmniTrace will process your Personal Data to the extent it is necessary for the purpose of our legitimate interests to fulfil your request and communicate with you.

 If we received your EU Personal Data via a Data Controller, OmniTrace will process your Personal Data solely for the purpose as described in the Informed Consent Documents and only as you have consented.

-When do we share Personal Data?
+How do we share your Personal Data?